bblais/A-Measure-Of-Faith/chapters/Chapter 06 - Miracles.md

 Hume brings up miracles in other religions.
 In a fit of special pleading, the [article on miracles]() retorts,

->All attempts to draw an evidential parallel between the miracles of the New Testament and the miracle stories of later ecclesiastical history are therefore dubious.
-There are simply more resources for explaining how the ecclesiastical stories, which were promoted to an established and favorably disposed audience, could have arisen and been believed without there being any truth to the reports.
+>*All attempts to draw an evidential parallel between the miracles of the New Testament and the miracle stories of later ecclesiastical history are therefore dubious.
+There are simply more resources for explaining how the ecclesiastical stories, which were promoted to an established and favorably disposed audience, could have arisen and been believed without there being any truth to the reports.*

-The argument is quite simple - if there are known cases of miracle claims where no miracle actually occurred, that increase $P(E|\sim\!M)$, making the probability of a miracle go down given testimony.
+The argument is quite simple -- if there are known cases of miracle claims where no miracle actually occurred, that increases $P(E|\sim\!M)$, making the probability of a miracle go down given testimony.
 It doesn't matter whether you have good reasons to believe there was no miracle for these cases -- it undermines testimony of miracles in general.
 Add to that the fact that *less data* should yield *less* certainty not more.

 ## In conclusion

 So, as far as I can tell, there is no substantive critique to Hume's statements about miracles.
 Although he lacks the rigor of the mathematics of probability (through no fault of his own)  his wording is so straightforwardly translated to probabilities that I find it difficult to see what the problem is.
 I also find it ironic that the entire SEP article, which has been pro-miracle throughout its contents, ends with this:

->For the evidence for a miracle claim, being public and empirical, is never strictly demonstrative, either as to the fact of the event or as to the supernatural cause of the event.
+>*For the evidence for a miracle claim, being public and empirical, is never strictly demonstrative, either as to the fact of the event or as to the supernatural cause of the event.
 It remains possible, though the facts in the case may in principle render it wildly improbable, that the testifier is either a deceiver or himself deceived; and so long as those possibilities exist, there will be logical space for other forms of evidence to bear on the conclusion.
-Arguments about miracles therefore take their place as one piece--a fascinating piece--in a larger and more important puzzle.
+Arguments about miracles therefore take their place as one piece--a fascinating piece--in a larger and more important puzzle.*

-This is pretty much exactly what Hume was saying.
+This is pretty much exactly what Hume was saying!
 Given that there is always a non-zero probability of the testifier either lying or being mistaken, one has to establish the evidence for a miracle strong enough to overcome both the negligibly small prior probability of the miracle and this non-zero probability of the testimony being wrong.
 Since mistakes are a common human trait, and distortions are also common on testimony, evidence for miracles according to probability theory, Hume, and all rational thought have always been found lacking.

 Of course, if you could demonstrate it otherwise, please show it!
 I'd love to believe in miracles.
 I just have never seen anything even remotely convincing.

-[post about the misquoting Hume]: http://web.bryant.edu/~bblais/misquoting-hume.html
+[post about the misquoting Hume]: https://bblais.github.io/posts/2015/Feb/21/misquoting-hume/
 [article on miracles]: http://plato.stanford.edu/entries/miracles/
 [Matthew Ferguson's blog]:https://adversusapologetica.wordpress.com/2013/06/29/knocking-out-the-pillars-of-the-minimal-facts-apologetic/